-An optional redemption feature is likely to limit the market value of Notes.
-During any period when the Issuer may elect to redeem Notes, the market value of those Notes generally will not rise substantially above the price at which they can be redeemed.
+An early redemption of the Notes is likely to limit the market value of such Notes.
+Where the Issuer has the option to redeem the Notes prior to their stated maturity, the market value of those Notes generally will not rise substantially above the price at which they can be redeemed during any period when the Issuer may elect to redeem such Notes.
 This may also be true prior to any redemption period.
 The Issuer may be expected to redeem Notes when its cost of borrowing is lower than the interest rate on the Notes.

-Investors that choose to reinvest moneys they receive through an optional redemption may be able to do so only in securities with a lower yield than the redeemed Notes.
+Investors that choose to reinvest moneys they receive through an early redemption of Notes may be able to do so only in securities with a lower yield than the redeemed Notes.
 Potential investors should consider reinvestment risk in light of other investments available at that time.